-A central tenet of theoretical studies in limits to arbitrage literature is that intermediaries are reluctant to trade against mispricing because they face redemption risk (Shleifer and Vishny, 1997).
+Limits-to-arbitrage theories, building on the seminal work of Shleifer and Vishny (1997), rationalize why long-term mispricing and rational investors may coexist.
 Asset managers invest other people's money.
 Since investors in the fund generally lack the specialized knowledge to evaluate a fund manager's strategy, they may simply evaluate him based on his past performance.
 If the mispricing that a fund manager is exploiting worsens in the short run, investors may decide that the manager is incompetent and withdraw their capital.
 To avoid redemptions, asset managers may then neglect arbitrage opportunities for which convergence to fundamentals is unlikely to be either smooth or rapid.

-A largely untested implication of this view is that asset managers with a capital structure that makes them less susceptible to redemption risk should be more likely to trade against mispricing.
-In this paper, we aim to fill this gap by investigating how financial institutions with different capital structures vary in their incentives to trade against mispricing.
+An untested implication of this view is that asset managers with a capital structure that makes them less susceptible to redemptions should be more likely to trade against mispricing.
+In this paper, we aim to fill this gap by investigating the extent to which financial institutions with different capital structures trade against mispricing.
+Besides providing direct evidence on limits-to-arbitrage theories, our work can shed light on the features of asset managers' organizational structure that better serve the useful social function of bringing prices to their fundamental value and ultimately lead to an efficient capital allocation.